paulorenatoaz/bayes-sim/README.md

 Classes:

-*Model*, which represents the model proposed in the article
+*Model*, which represents the model proposed in the article "A Statistical Learning Theory Approach To Trade Off Between Samples and Features in Classification Problems"

 *Simulator*, which represents the simulator designed to receive an object of type Model along with other simulation parameters.